Reedyuk/Solera-Test-App/README.md

 Libraries Used
 =========
 1. AFNetworking - for Async Http requests
-2. SDWebImage   - for loading Asynchronously in the TableView
+2. SDWebImage   - for loading Images Asynchronously in the TableView